webdevholland/100-days-of-code/log.md

 ****Background**:  I'm not a role model for the #100DaysOfCode challenge - you can read more about that in my [README.md](https://github.com/webdevholland/100-days-of-code/blob/master/README.md#ive-joined-the-100daysofcode-challenge---sep-1-2019).*

 **Overall Update**:  Mainly *listened* to videos from Brad Schiff's JavaScript course in Udemy app while driving to/from work.
-Usually listened to vids a couple times or more.
 Supplemented JS learning using "Grasshopper" coding app a few times.
 Another coding app, "Career Karma", has proven to be great resource.
 Started job as data analyst in late October.
 See Links for this log entry.

 **Highlights & Low Points**:
 * In Schiff's JS course, finished 3rd & 4th sections on "Server Basics" & "Database Basics".
-* ~80-85% through 5th section on "Starting Our Complex App (App #2)" in JS course.
+* Also went through ~80-85% of 5th section on "Starting Our Complex App (App #2)" in JS course.
+* Usually listened to JS course videos a couple of times or more.
+* Created CodePen on Anonymous & Arrow Functions.
-* spent more time *listening* to js course vs actually practicing coding.
+* Spent more time *listening* to JS course videos.
+Very little time spent doing hands-on coding practice.
+Haven't reviewed course's example CodePens yet.
+* "Grasshopper" coding app great for on-the-go practice in JS, but ended up removing app from phone.
 * want to look more into data visualization as well as continue building on front-end web dev skills.
 * this week:  registered for in-person course on creating better visuals such as in slides (got waitlisted on course for data viz in tableau).
 * Excited about taking Nucamp course "Web Development Fundamentals" in the new year.